 Copies of the printed version of Building Services News are sent to individually-addressed members of the aforementioned bodies, while it is also distributed to them electronically via online links to their websites.

-Essentially, Building Services News provides saturation coverage via hard and soft copy versions to all building services-related specifiers, contractors, installers, designers, the OPW, distributors, manufacturers and Government and regulatory bodies.
+Essentially, Building Services Engineering provides saturation coverage via hard and soft copy versions to all building services-related specifiers, contractors, installers, designers, the OPW, distributors, manufacturers and Government and regulatory bodies.
 See full list here.